 - Roaring Camp Steam Trains: Want to enjoy California’s beautiful redwood forests, without having to don hiking boots?
 This steam train from Roaring Camp is an absolute must!
 Hop on this authentic train from 1890 for an open-air trip through the redwoods!
 Roaring Camp also offers a train route to Santa Cruz, where you’ll ride alongside the shore for some beautiful ocean views.

-The Ruth Bancroft Garden has rolled out its whimsical Garden of d’Lights holiday event!
-Each year, they deck out the plants with multicolored lights, lasers, and more, transforming the already spectacular 3.5 acre space into an otherworldly outdoor adventure.
+The Ruth Bancroft Garden rolls out its whimsical Garden of d’Lights holiday event from Nov.
+24 through Jan.
+6. Each year, they deck out the plants with multicolored lights, lasers, and more, transforming the already spectacular 3.5 acre space into an otherworldly outdoor adventure.
 Guests can stroll through the beautiful glowing gardens for 1-1.5 hours to discover countless photo ops and exciting displays.

 San Franciscans with a sweet tooth have it easy in this glorious city, because SF bakeries absolutely do not mess around.
 We wanted to get to the bottom of where San Franciscans get their baked goods, so we posted an Instagram poll asking for recommendations.
 In the end, here are some of the highest-recommended bakeries in the city.